KI-PMF: Knowledge Integrated Plausible Motion Forecasting: Methodology

 \textbf{Coordinate transformation} The motion of target actors and HD map are represented in a city coordinate system \cite{chang_argoverse_2019} whereas the trajectory sets are in Cartesian coordinates.
 To define a common relative representation for the networks to learn from, we use the curvilinear-based relative coordinate system to project the actors' motions and trajectories, as can be seen from lines $1-8$ in algorithm \ref{alg:refine_trajectories}.

-\textbf{The Refinement Layer} takes in a trajectory set $\Gamma_{set} = \{T_{0}, T_{1}, \ldots, T_{n-1}\}$ and prunes them based on a trajectory's plausibility of existence derived from the HD map.
-Using prior knowledge about the lane widths from the Lane centerlines, we can delineate the boundary regions, allowing us to regress the drivable regions.
+\textbf{The Refinement Layer} takes in the trajectory set $\Gamma_{set} = \{T_{0}, T_{1}, \ldots, T_{n-1}\}$ and prunes them based on a trajectory's plausibility of existence derived from the HD map.
+Using prior knowledge about the lane widths from the Lane centerlines, we can delineate the boundary regions, allowing us to regress the drivable regions as polygons.
 This construction results in boundary envelope polygons (blue lines, as can be seen from Fig. \ref{fig:local_buffer_construction}) surrounding the outermost centerline, which can then be used to generate upper and lower sampling bounds for trajectories.
-A trajectory $T_{i}$ is plausible and considered valid if and only if $\forall (x, y) \in T_{i}, (x, y) \in Polygon_{b}$.
+A trajectory $T_{i}$ is plausible and considered valid if and only if all points in $T_{i}$ exists inside the boundary polygon.
 A detailed representation of the refinement layer workings can be seen from the following algorithm \ref{alg:refine_trajectories}.
+It is essential to note that the refinement process exclusively considers road topology and boundaries, and disregards road occupancy by other actors.
+The interaction between actors is addressed in the learning phase of the approach.

-\textbf{Goal lanes} are target lane approximations that guide the networks to learn “where to go” information within the scene.
-The “which” information is provided by picking the best trajectory to fit the “where” embeddings.
-We use a simple beam search on the lane centerlines with a radius of $100m$ w.r.t heading angle of the target actor.
-This results in possible $Goal_{lanes}$, which are then passed on to the Lane Encoder part of the network for extracting features.
+\textbf{Target Lane Approximations} or goal lanes are pivotal for instructing networks on the “where to go” aspect within a scene.
+These goal lanes are determined through a straightforward beam search on the lane centerlines, considering a 100-meter radius relative to the heading angle of the target actor.
+The resulting potential goal lanes are then fed into the Lane Encoder segment of the network to extract pertinent features.
+This process is essential for the network to learn the “which” information, selecting the most suitable trajectory that aligns with the “where” embeddings.